Baseline Researcher Access to Public Sector Data

 Australian researchers have long been trying to understand the precise molecular makeup of the intracellular environment.

-The project will enable a new, publicly accessible, national-scale data asset to underpin the integration of molecular imaging with bio-analytics, driving discovery research across the whole of the life sciences.
+The project has enabled a new, publicly accessible, national-scale data asset to underpin the integration of molecular imaging with bioanalytics, driving discovery research across the whole of the life sciences.

 This work will have immediate application in fields such as drug discovery, infectious diseases and molecular diagnostics.

-The IMP project will have immediate application for researchers, research organisations and the biotechnology and imaging and analytics instrumentation industry.
+The IMP project has immediate application for researchers, research organisations and the biotechnology and imaging and analytics instrumentation industry.

 Researchers, research organisations and the biotechnology and imaging and analytics instrumentation industry will benefit from the project’s core features: